 BUILDING THE ICT SECTOR

-- Ensure an adapted enabling environment to promote business in the ICT sector through developing incentives for investment in this industry, including tax reduction and/or protection of national products/services;
+- Governments should ensure an adequate enabling environment and provide incentives for investment in ICT industries/services, whether through tax reduction or protection of national products/services;

 - PPP is a major catalyst for the development of the ICT sector and needs to become widespread in the region;

 - Excellence centres/institutions in ICT, particularly in the field of software development and telecommunications, are needed to be able to compete at the regional and global levels;

 - Cooperation among research institutions should be encouraged and ICT research and development in universities should be linked to industry and should focus on providing such innovative solutions to local and regional needs as promoting digital Arabic content.